-Comprehension check: Solutions of Questions on Page Number: 38

-Q1:
+Comprehension Check Q1.
 Write 'True' or 'False' against each of following statements.

-(i) Mr Purcell sold birds, cats, dogs and monkeys

-(ii) He was very concerned about the well-being of the birds and animals in his shop

-(iii) He was impressed by the customer who bought the two doves

-(iv) He was a successful shop owner, though insensitive and cold as a person

-Answer:

-(i)True

-(ii)False

-He was happily unaware of the twittering, chirping and screeching noises of the birds and animals.

-(iii)False

-He found the customer strange and uncanny.

-(iv)False

-He greeted the customers very well.

-Q2 : Why is Mr Purcell compared to an owl?

-Answer:

-Mr. Purcell was a short man with big tummy, red cheeks, a tight, melon stomach and magnified eyes and he sat on the top of a high stool which gave him the look of an owl.

-Q3:

-From the third paragraph pick out

-(i) words associated with cries of birds,

-(ii) words associated with noise,

-(iii) words suggestive of confusion and fear.

-Answer:

-(i) Twitters, rustling, squeals, cheeps, squeaks

-(ii) Flicker, scampered

-(iii) Frantic, frightened, bewildered, blindly seeking
+21. Write 'True' or 'False' against each of following statements.
+2) Mr. Purcell sold birds, cats, dogs and monkeys 3) He was very concerned about the well-being of the birds and animals in his hop 3) He was impressed by the customer who bought the two doves 3) He was a successful shop owner, though insensitive and cold as a person.
+4) Answer. (i) True 3) False: He was happily unaware of the twittering, chirping and screeching noises of the birds and animals.
+3) False: He found the customer strange and uncanny.
+4) False: He greeted the customers very well.
+4) Answer.
+Mr. Purcell compared to an owl?
+4) Answer.
+Mr. Purcell's large glasses magnified his eyes so as to give him the appearance of a wise and genial owl.
+3) From the third paragraph pick out birds, (iii) He was impressed by the customer who bought the two doves(iv) He was a successful shop owner, though insensitive and cold as a person.
+Answer. (i) True (ii) False: He was happily unaware of the twittering, chirping and screeching noises of the birds and animals. (iii) False : He found the customer strange and uncanny. (iv) False :He greeted the customers very well.
+Q2.
+Why is Mr. Purcell compared to an owl?
+Answer.
+Mr. Purcell's large glasses magnified his eyes so as to give him the appearance of a wise and genial owl.
+Q3.
+From the third paragraph pick out (i) words associated with cries of birds, (ii) words associated with noise, (iii) words suggestive of confusion and fear.
+Answer. (i) Twitters, rustling, squeals, cheeps, squeaks (ii) Flicker, scampered (iii) Frantic, frightened, bewildered, blindly seeking

-....
-Mr Purcell heard it no more than he would have heard the monotonous ticking of a familiar clock."
-(Read para beginning with "It was a rough day...") (i) What does 'it' refer to?
+- Q4.
+Mr. Purcell heard it no more than he would have heard the monotonous ticking of a familiar clock."
+(Read para beginning with "It was a rough day...") - (i) What does 'it' refer to? - (ii) Why does Mr. Purcell not hear 'it' clearly?